 Sphincter rapid portage note.
 The land on both sides of the river at this point is private.
 Scouting and portage is easy, river left, but this is on private land.
 When you scout or portage, stick to the edge of the river as much as possible and DO NOT go wandering around the private hut site that adjoins Sphincter Rapid.
 Move through guietly and efficiently and avoid making a scene.

-The next day is much the same as the first; twisty Gr2 through a steep native valley.
 After 7km you’ll reach the 2nd hot-pool on the river, the Mangatutu hotsprings.
-You’ll see the deck perched high on the cliff river-right, but paddle down a little more to the rocky beach, and head up the track.
+You’ll see some gum trees first then the deck perched high on the cliff river-right, but paddle down a little more to the rocky beach, and head up the track.
 There’s a road-end, campspot, toilet, and picnic area up there too.

 The valley opens out a bit after that, and you pass under Ripia Bridge.
-(You can takeout here, but the journey back to the start is quite long.
+(You can take-out here, but the journey back to the start is quite long.
 You’re better off paddling through to SH5).

 After a few more km you’re back into semi-native tree-lined valley, although not quite as picturesque as day-1.